ironscar/jenkins-docker-cli/README.md

   - make sure the file has LF endings and not CRLF endings as otherwise the private key is treated as invalid
   - moreover, we have to make sure that the private key is owned by the jenkins user and has permissions 600 to actually allow SSH (updated dockerfile accordingly)
   - lastly, jenkins user cannot ssh into the vms as root user so we have to ssh into them as the vagrant user

 ---

+## Support Ansible Vault

+- create jenkins credentials to store the ansible vault password
+  - currently stored as username password which gets saved to file and then we have to delete it
+  - jenkins allows creating secret files so that is an option to try [CHECK]
+- in jenkinsfile, you would provide this vault password either by creating password-file or providing the secret-file created by jenkins to decrypt the vault

+---